-These videos showcase students using technology to support their studies at university.
+These videos showcase students using technology to support their studies in post-secondary education.
 Technology can play a powerful role in improving the access to education for students with disability.
 These videos show a range of technologies in use and the impact they have had on the student’s success.

 ADCET would like to thank the University of Tasmania’s Disability Services, the students and Martin Kelly for making these videos possible.